Some Favorite Sites

 Katro Storm Solves Black History Month

-Posted to: Arts & Entertainment, Visual Arts, Black History
+Posted to: Arts & Culture, Visual Arts, Black History

 As a New Haven schoolkid, Katro Storm always had a problem with Black History Month.
 He saw nothing wrong with celebrating MLK or Malcolm X or watching Alex Haley’s Roots one more time on TV.
 But what about the rest of black culture?
 And why February, the shortest month of the year?

 Roll the pages of the calendar forward a couple of decades, and Storm has solved his problem with A Tribute to Langston Hughes.

 Storm has curated the exhibition at the Arts Council of Greater New Haven on Audubon Street.
 It had an official opening reception this past Friday night (though it has hung on the walls for weeks); it runs through April 5.
 Katro has crammed in the extra March days to make up for all the short-changed Februaries.
 And on March 7 there is a concomitant special performance of Langston Hughes’ writings at Lyric Hall in Westville.